Monday, April 21, 2025

 © Mark D. Stucky

-Mark Stucky
+Mark D. Stucky

-Mark Stucky has degrees in religious studies and communications.
+Mark D. Stucky has degrees in religious studies and communications.
 After being a pastor, he became a technical and freelance writer for three decades.
 During his day job, he documented diverse technology products.
-In free time, he’s written articles, stories, and poems on many (usually spiritual) topics.
+In his free time, he’s written articles, stories, and poems on many (usually spiritual) topics.
 For more writings, see cinemaspirit.info.

 Please be supportive and kind in your comments.